Eva Hartree: Early life

 Hartree was born Eva Rayner in Stockport in 1873, the daughter of a Jewish doctor, Edwin Rayner and his wife Isabella.

 Hartree read natural history at Girton College, Cambridge from 1892, completing tripos in 1895, but not graduating as women did not then proceed to graduation.
 Also in 1895 she married William Hartree, a lecturer in engineering.
 She was a suffragist (not a more militant suffragette).

 Civic career

 Hartree was a Borough Councillor from 1921 to 1927, during which time she was the first woman to be Mayor of Cambridge in 1924–25.
 As a result of suffering from Graves' disease, she had a short period off the council, but was again a Councillor from 1929 to 1943.

-Hartree was President of the National Council of Women of Great Britain in 1933.
+Hartree was elected President of the National Council of Women of Great Britain in 1933 and in her presidential speech in 1936, she called attention to the rise of Nazism in Germany and the treatment of non Aryan people, called for a committee on broadcasting to be set up so that the organsion could have links with the BBC, and raised concerns over women being excluded from roles in the local government.

+She served as Secretary of the Cambridge branch of the League of Nations.

 After her husband died in 1943, she resigned from the council and moved to London, to work with refugees.